Log in

 • Enabled in HB 1001 – State Budget

-• Governed by Board of 8 Appointees - 4 State (2 from Governor, 1 from Speaker of House, 1 from Senate Pro-Temp.); Majority must be property owners within the district
+• Governed by Board of 8 Appointees - 4 State (2 from Governor, 1 from Speaker of House, 1 from Senate Pro-Temp.); 4 Local (2 – Mayor, 2 – City-County Council); Majority must be property owners within the district

-• Must be enacted by City-County Council via ordinance
+• Enacted by City-County Council via ordinance November 2023

 • Assessment on all taxable real property